common-voice/common-voice/CONTRIBUTING.md

 This creates/updates files in `/locales`:

 - fetch locale codes & names from Pontoon and save them in `all.json`
-- based on Pontoon translated data and a threshold defined in the script, save "completed" locales to `completed.json`
+- based on Pontoon translated data and a threshold defined in the script, save "completed" locales to `translated.json`
-- add codes that have a sentence folder in `/server/data` to `contributable.json`
+- add codes that have a sentence folder in `/server/data` and at least 5k sentences to `contributable.json`

 #### Need Help?